Aelxnadre72/BottomsUp/README.md

 2. On the toolbar, click on Build -> Build Bundle(s) / APK(s) -> Build APK(s).
 3. The compiled APK file can be found in `android/build/outputs/apk`.

-## JAR
-To build the project as a JAR file, do the following:
-1. Open terminal.
-2. Navigate to the root folder, e.g. `Users\..\project_name> `.
-3. Run the command `./gradlew desktop:dist`.
-4. The compiled JAR file can be found in `desktop/build/libs`.

 # How to run the project :arrow_forward:
 Running the project is **easy**.
-If the project was built with the APK method, simply run the APK on an Android emulator.
+If the project was successfully built with the APK method, run the APK on an Android emulator.
 This can be done directly in Android Studio by creating a new emulator in device manager.

-If the project was built with the JAR method, simply execute the JAR file locally on your computer.